 Giving Compass' Take:

-- Indigenous traditional ecological knowledge about the land could massively help advance the fight against climate change and address the crisis.
+- Jade Begay explains that Indigenous traditional ecological knowledge can advance the fight against climate change and address the crisis.

-- How can donors support and strengthen Indigenous knowledge?
+- How can donors support solutions led by Indigenous communities?

 - Learn more about why disaster risk reduction requires Indigenous knowledge.